10 min read

 I can understand both sides of the coin here.
 On one side, sports attract impressionable young adults.
 If these adults are of legal age and they’re being encouraged to drink, things can get out of hand.

 Alcohol sponsorships can also, to some extent, be perceived as glorifying alcohol.
 Alcohol can and does ruin lives, causing some to spiral into addiction.
-The National Highway Traffic Safety Administration or NHTSA states that, in 2019, up to 10,142 fatal drunk driving accidents occurred.
+The National Highway Traffic Safety Administration (NHTSA) states that, in 2023, around 12,492 people were killed in fatal drunk driving accidents.

 Many Alcohol Sponsors Are Big Names That Might Not Be Receptive to Small Sports Orgs